 Adult social care staff are also still required to isolate if they test positive for COVID-19.

 Testing helpdesk for Care Homes

-For testing support and advice, call 119 to talk to an advisor from the NHS Test and Trace helpdesk.
+For testing support and advice, call 119 to talk to an advisor from the testing helpdesk.
 Open 7 am to 11 pm, 7 days a week.
 The 119 team will be able to schedule emergency couriers if your booked courier does not arrive to collect your test kits, give you updates on your test kit orders, support with any eligibility or ordering issues, and request additional instruction booklets and return boxes over the phone.